zero-24/plg_system_force2fausergroup/README.md

 ## Translation

-This plugin is translated into the following languages:
+This plugin can be translated via the Joomla Crowdin Platform (https://joomla.crowdin.com/zero-24).
-- de-DE by @zero-24
-- en-GB by @zero-24

-You want to contribute a translation for an additional language?
-Feel free to create an Pull Request against the master branch.
+Do you want to contribute a translation for an additional language?
+Feel free to contact me via Crowdin or an issue within this repository, so I can add the language to the project.

 ## Update Server